MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-search-in-sharepoint.md

 - Your users get unified search results, search relevance ranking, and refiners even if your organization has a hybrid deployment with content both on-premises and in Microsoft 365.

-- Your users automatically get the newest SharePoint Online search experience without your organization having to update your existing SharePoint servers.
+- Your users automatically get the newest SharePoint search experience without your organization having to update your existing SharePoint servers.

 - Your users can use cloud capabilities such as Office Delve also for your on-premises content.